ProjecVirgil/VirgilAI/README.md

           just create a [Merros account](https://www.meross.com/en-gc) and enter your credentials (key not obligatory as Merros function is disabled)
    - API for ElevenLabs
        This API is not required, but if you want a [BEST EXPERIENCE](https://elevenlabs.io/speech-synthesis) I recommend you to get it.

-1. When you have all the keys/accounts, save them to any file.
+4. When you have all the keys/accounts, save them to any file.

+### Linux

+Not yet available (sorry)

 ### Guide to ElevenLabs